 Quisine’s Spotlight Series takes an inside look at the food and beverage industry by speaking with the folks who know it best – restaurant owners, chefs and managers.
 Join us as we get the inside scoop on Pince & Pints.

 Pince & Pints has become the quintessential restaurant for all things lobster.
-With the original outlet having opened back in 2014 in Duxton, and more recently joined by the Katong outlet, Pince & Pints prides itself on providing customers with the freshest Atlantic Coast lobsters possible.
+Having originally opened back in 2014 in Duxton, Pince & Pints prides itself on providing customers with the freshest Atlantic Coast lobsters possible.
 Not only are they caught wild, but also stored in state-of-the-art, deep-sea tanks after being flown directly to Singapore.

 View this post on Instagram